 - Strive to make serving CLA an opportunity to make a lasting contribution to CLA and the legal profession.

-- Recognize that in a diverse organization decisions may be made with which a Volunteer disagrees; however, to facilitate continued forward progress, once decisions are made, they should be supported and not revisited unless a material change in circumstances has occurred or CLA has determined that a review is warranted (periodically reviewing policies or refreshing a strategic plan, for example) and requests to review Board decisions should be raised by Board Representatives as detailed in the Bylaws.
+- Recognize that in a diverse organization Board decisions may be made with which a Volunteer disagrees.
+Any continued discussion on such matter must be consistent with this Code of Conduct including the provisions on Integrity and Respect and Fairness.
+Requests to review Board decisions should be raised by Board Representatives as detailed in the Bylaws.

 Violations of the Code of Conduct

-If CLA has reason to believe that any CLA Volunteer who is not a Board Representative, the President or the Vice President has violated the Code of Conduct, CLA shall take progressive disciplinary and corrective actions, up to and including removal of the CLA Volunteer from the applicable CLA Volunteer position or CLA membership.
+If the CLA Board, officer, staff, member, or volunteer has reason to believe that any CLA Volunteer who is not a Board Representative, the President or the Vice President has violated the Code of Conduct, a CLA officer, the CEO and Executive Director or the CLA Board itself may take progressive disciplinary and corrective actions, up to and including removal of the CLA Volunteer from the applicable CLA Volunteer position or CLA membership.
 Removal of a Board Representative is governed by Article IV, Section 7 of the CLA Bylaws.

 In extreme circumstances, a member may be removed from a Volunteer position, expelled from membership, or have their membership suspended (with or without prejudice) by a 2/3 vote by the Board.
 Removal from office, suspension or expulsion may occur for the following reasons: